AustinPremod/OTP-Verification/README.md

 POST /api/v1/authentication/verifyotps

 Request Body
->otp- 4 digit number that you got from the Generate OTP response
->otp- is stored as string
+◉ otp- 4 digit number that you got from the Generate OTP response ◉ otp- is stored as string
->phonenum- same number you gave to Generate OTP request
+◉ phonenum- same number you gave to Generate OTP request

 {
     "otp":"1270",